lvlrSajjad/ignite-boilerplate-andross-typescript/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](http://standardjs.com/)

 <h2 align="center">Attention!!
-This project is no longer supperted, maybe even no longer be compatible with new version of react native</h2>
+This project is no longer supperted and developed, maybe even no longer be compatible with new version of react native</h2>

 <h2 align="center">Table of contents</h2>